mikeleeco/mikeleeco.github.com/content/resume.md

 ---

 ## Professional Profile
 I'm a research and data professional with an interest in creating products and tools that supplement the acquisition of knowledge.
-Whether working independently or collaboratively I'm able to contribute meaningful work, augmented by strong communication skills.
-I understand how to think critically regarding challenging data problems, have strong writing skills, and value the impact of diverse audiences when creating products.
+Whether working independently or collaboratively I’m able to contribute meaningful work through strong communication skills, critically evaluating challenging data problems, and the attention to diverse audiences across my professional career.

 ## Core Compentencies